Cprakhar/DRC-Platform/README.md

 - **Security:**
   - Input validation, secure file uploads, and best practices for API and data protection.

+## Official Disaster News (GDACS)

+- The backend scrapes the latest official disaster news from the GDACS website (https://gdacs.org/Knowledge/archivenews.aspx) using Cheerio.
+- Only the first page of news is fetched (no pagination).
+- The backend exposes a REST endpoint at `/disasters/official-updates` that returns the latest news as JSON.
+- The backend emits real-time updates via WebSocket (`official_updates` event) every 60 seconds with the latest news.
+- The frontend fetches and displays these updates on the `/official-updates` page, with real-time UI updates and a consistent navbar.
+- The frontend uses a Next.js API proxy route (`/api/official-updates`) to forward requests to the backend.

 ## Tech Stack

 - **Frontend:** Next.js, React, Tailwind CSS